 Periodization for Endurance Athletes

-For runners, cyclists, or triathletes, a periodized program might be structured as follows:
+For runners, cyclists, or triathletes, a periodized program might be laid out as follows:

 - Preparatory Phase (16-20 weeks):